 People often associate high cheekbones with personal beauty.
-Unfortunately, this opens up room for those with low cheekbones or barely-visible cheekbones to feel self-conscious.
+Unfortunately, this opens up room for those who have low or barely visible cheekbones to feel self-conscious.

 Does this sound like something for you?

-If so, then before commencing with this treatment, you must understand ALL the aspects of it.
-Today, our experts at Dr Aesthetica have compiled an article on:
+If so, then before you begin this treatment, you must understand ALL the aspects of it.

 What are Cheek Fillers

-Cheek fillers are a non-surgical method to lift and sculpt your cheekbones.
-The procedure involves applying dermal fillers to the cheek to restore its volume and provide it with a fantastic lift.
+Cheek fillers are a non-surgical way to lift and sculpt your cheekbones.
+This procedure involves applying dermal fillers to the cheek to restore its volume and give it a fantastic lift.

-The fillers are made out of hyaluronic acid.
-While this acid may sound scary, it is simply natural sugar that exists in our skin’s connective tissues.
-The acid’s primary function is to retain water to make your skin plump and hydrated.
+The dermal fillers are made from hyaluronic acid.
+This acid may sound scary, but it is a natural sugar found in the connective tissue of our skin.
+The main function of the acid is to bind water to make your skin plump and hydrated.

-Therefore, when hyaluronic acid is plumped into your skin, it improves the dimension of the cheek and makes it have greater volume and symmetry.
+So when hyaluronic acid is injected into your skin, it improves the dimension of your cheeks, giving them more volume and symmetry.

 Some other types of fillers contain polylactic acid.